 Upon closer inspection of the puddles, they were also apparently laying huge amounts of tadpole eggs!

-SIDE TRIP: Smallest Church in 48 States
+SIDE TRIP: Smallest Church in the Lower 48

 About 10 miles outside of Canaan Valley, in Preston County, WV, you’ll find the Smallest Church in 48 States.